 The Longevity Forum.
 The first Longevity Forum, an initiative by investor Jim Mellon, was held in London on November 5th; the event brought together illustrious figures of the rejuvenation research and investment landscape, such as President of the Buck Institute for Research on Aging Eric Verdin, AgeX Therapeutics CEO Mike West, and Jim Mellon himself.
 As stated on its website, the Forum “aims to explore and establish new ways of addressing opportunities/issues related to longevity by displaying proof of concept”.
 You can read a firsthand report by Fight Aging!‘s editor Reason, who attended the event.

 Longevity Leaders.
-The Longevity Leaders Conference, which we’ve recently written about, will take place next February in London and will see our own Steve Hill as a panel moderator.
+The Longevity Leaders Conference will take place next February in London and will see our own Steve Hill as a panel moderator.
 As always, you can expect interviews and event coverage, so keep an eye on the blog!